 The traditional filling was, is, and will always be dulce de leche.

-Piping bag: you can use it with a smooth, plain piping tip for a more even filling, or use a teaspoon (image 7) and get more of an irregular filling.
+Piping bag: you can use it with a smooth, plain piping tip for a more even filling, or use a teaspoon and get more of an irregular filling.

-After you fill the cookies I like to pass the bottom of a teaspoon around the edges (image 8).
+Pass the bottom of a teaspoon around the edges.
 This will even out the dulce de leche that overflowed when you pressed down the top cookie and make it easier for the coconut to adhere.
 You can skip this step of course, but the alfajores will be easier to handle.

 Rolling the sides in unsweetened shredded coconut is the way these beauties roll.

-Coconut border: this step (image below), on the other hand, is completely optional in my opinion.
-It pairs fantastically with the rest of the ingredients, but they are amazing without it too.
+Coconut border: this step, on the other hand, is completely optional in my opinion.
+It pairs fantastically with the rest of the ingredients, but alfajores are also amazing without it.
 So, don't buy shredded coconut just for this.

 I sure do hope you try this recipe for cornstarch alfajores.